qiskit-community/qiskit-alt/README.md

 It may be useful in case the automated installation fails.

 * How to set up the Python virtual environment and install from `requirements.txt` may be found in several places online.
-One detail that is a bit out of the ordinary is that (only temporarily) the development version of qiskit-terra is used.
-`pip` will clone the whole repo, which takes several minutes.

 * Downloading and/or loading Julia components is done in `./qiskit_alt/activate_julia.py`.